 My 5 Days in Tasmania Road Trip Itinerary

 In my past Australia posts, I’ve talked about how surprised I was at the sheer size of the country-continent.
 Well, Tasmania is no exception – even though on the map it looks like a small portion of Australia, it’s still quite huge.
-If you want to hit everything Tasmania has to offer then I reckon you’ll need a good 10-14 days.
+If you want to hit everything Tasmania has to offer then I reckon you’ll need a good 10 to 14 days.

 Now here comes the problem – I only have 5 days in Tasmania.
 So I knew I had to make some sacrifices.
-I narrowed down what my must-dos are: I want to see at least one national park, I want to eat Tasmanian oysters, and I want to still see some sights around Hobart.
+I narrowed down what my must-dos are in Tasmania: I want to see at least one national park, I want to taste the famous Tasmanian oysters, and I want to still explore around Hobart.
 Keeping these in mind, I had to settle for the shorter option, which meant driving only halfway up the east coast to Freycinet National Park before driving back down again.

 🗺 Save this map to your phone!
 If you are a Google user, click on the image of the map above.
 The map will then be saved to your “Recent” maps viewed.
 Click here for instructions on how to view the map later.
 It will work from your phone too.